kyrylo/airbrake-rust/README.md

 // Get an error.
 let error = "xc".parse::<u32>().err().unwrap();

-// Build a notice from from the error. let notice = notifier.build_notice(error);
+// Build a notice from the error. let notice = notifier.build_notice(error);

 // Send the notice to Airbrake.